Keziah makes a creature out of playdough at her Save the Children Head Start Center in Louisiana.

 Save the Children was awarded its first Head Start grant in 2011.
-Currently, we administer Head Start and Early Head Start programs in rural communities in four states – Arkansas, Louisiana, North Carolina and North Dakota.
+Currently, we administer Head Start and Early Head Start programs in rural communities in three states – Arkansas, Louisiana and North Carolina.
 To provide the children and families we serve with comprehensive services, we hire qualified candidates, provide intensive training, refurbish classrooms and playgrounds and equip our teachers with research-based curriculums that help stimulate young minds and activate little hands and bodies.

 We also use our innovative and highly successful home visiting program, Early Steps to School Success, and incorporate learnings into Early Head Start programs to serve expectant mothers and their young children.

 As one of a few multi-state Head Start providers in the country, Save the Children is able to achieve cost savings through scale.
 We draw on the rich early childhood expertise of our staff and lead training and mentoring opportunities.
 Plus, as a Head Start provider that focuses exclusively on rural America, we are proud to build early childhood development capacity in communities that need it most.

 Save the Children currently leads Head Start and Early Head Start programs at 3 centers in St. Francis and Woodruff Counties, serving 72 children, families and expectant mothers.

 224 N. Rosser Street,